-Sometimes you just want something easy and fast to get on the table that’ll satisfy your spaghetti-lovers AND your need to have dinner done in ~30 minutes!
-This Super Simple Herbed Marinara fits the bill!
+Sometimes you just want something easy and fast to get on the table that’ll satisfy your spaghetti-lovers AND you need to have dinner done in ~30 minutes!
+This Super Easy Homemade Marinara fits the bill!

 You guys remember a few weeks back when I was ALL over social media in Chicago living it up and attending Eat, Write, Retreat?